felimomo/Walleye-Revised-Paper/fisheries.md

 We will expand on this in the future work section.

 We find the surprising result that mean weight observations seem to matter little in decision-making for two very different utility functions ($\text{Utility}_{yield}$ and $\text{Utility}_{HARA}$).
-Our hypothesis at the start of the project was that this type of observation would lead to improvents in utility across the board, due to the fact that large recruitment events---and their associated effects on mean fish weight---are the drivers of the population dynamics in spasmodically recruiting fisheries.
+Our hypothesis at the start of the project was that this type of observation would lead to improvents in utility across the board, due to the fact that large recruitment events-and their associated effects on mean fish weight-are the drivers of the population dynamics in spasmodically recruiting fisheries.
 (For example, this pattern is observed in @cahill2022unveiling, where large recruitment pulses are associated with the revitalization of fish populations which had been in a collapsed state for years.)
 This unexpected result speaks to the counterintuitive nature of feedback control (e.g., see @moxnes2003uncertain), particularly given the fact that dynamics of the system depends on the full state of the system rather than on only the stock biomass (the strong state dependence of the dynamics of fisheries with highly variable recruitment is discussed in @caddy1983historical, @licandeo2020management).
 It would thus be natural to expect that this would render stock biomass-based control rules ineffective when compared to policies which use further information about the age structure of the population for decision-making.